 Bangladesh: Media report that emergency assistance of Tk 25 lakh [$29,049] has been provided from the Bangladesh government to pay the arrears of salaries and allowances of the workers and employees of Binni Garments.

-India: Media report that top U.S. brands like Walmart, Abercrombie & Fitch, and Nike source their clothes from Indian factories that refused to pay workers nearly $60 million over the course of the pandemic, a labor-rights watchdog says.
+India: Media report that top U.S. brands like Walmart, Abercrombie & Fitch, and Nike source their clothes from Indian factories that refused to pay workers nearly $60 million over the course of the pandemic, a labour-rights watchdog says.
 The crisis left some households unable to buy basic staples like rice, meat, and vegetables, or pay off their debts.

-In total, more than 1,000 clothing factories in the southern Indian state of Karnataka, a garment-producing hub in the country, failed to give their laborers a legal monthly minimum wage increase of 417.60 rupees—or about $5.60, according to the Worker Rights Consortium.
+In total, more than 1,000 clothing factories in the southern Indian state of Karnataka, a garment-producing hub in the country, failed to give their labourers a legal monthly minimum wage increase of 417.60 rupees—or about $5.60, according to the Worker Rights Consortium.